 It can often be difficult to find Tiger Salamanders because they spend most of their time buried (up to two feet!) in the ground.

 In addition to sagebrush, Common Sagebrush Lizards can be found in pinyon-junper woodlands, ope pine forests and Douglas fir forests.

 Long-toed Salamanders mostly live underground in rodent burrows and can be found throughout Washington state.

 Western Fence Lizards feed on beetles, ants, flies, caterpillars, and spiders.

-Male side-blotched lizards compete for mates using a strategy that resembles “rock-paper-scissors”!
+Male side-blotched lizards compete for mates using a competitive strategy that resembles a game of Rock-Paper-Scissors!